Brunch & Batter

 Can I bake the frittata in the oven?

-I only have a 12" pan, can I use that?
+I only have a 12-inch pan.
+Can I use that?

 Love fall recipes?